 There are effective treatments for this condition available for boys and men.
 One of the leading treatments is surgery.

 The first surgical intervention worth mentioning is liposuction.
 This approach only removes the breast fat that is causing the swelling.
-This may be sufficient to some cases of gynecomastia.
+This may be sufficient for some cases of gynecomastia.

 This may be more applicable to most cases of gynecomastia.
 The good thing about it is that it is less invasive as it is performed endoscopically.

-Another kind of treatment is therapy where the gynecomastia is not only dealt with in the physical level but also in the psychological level.
+Another kind of treatment is therapy where the gynecomastia is not only dealt with on the physical level but also on the psychological level.
 The scars of gynecomastia are not limited to the ones caused by liposuction or mastectomy.

 Moobs Reduction Tips That Will Save You From Embarrassment26 Jun, 2017